Jawmo/Hope/README.md

 1. Create a DB
 2. Setup hope/settings to connect to it (currently setup for postgres)
 3. Run Django migrations
-3. In console: python manage.py server2.py
+4. In console: python manage.py server2.py
+5. Connect to 127.0.0.1 (or your server domain) to login and enter the game

 MIT License